 Credit risk arises from the potential that a counterparty will fail to perform its obligations.
 APEGA is exposed to credit risk from accounts receivable.
-In the normal course of business, APEGA evaluates the financial condition of its members and customers on a continuing basis and reviews the creditworthiness of all new applicants.
 An allowance for doubtful accounts is established based upon factors surrounding the credit risk of specific accounts, historical trends and other information.
 APEGA has a significant number of members, which minimizes concentration of credit risk.

-APEGA's investment in bonds and interest accrued thereon is primarily with federal and provincial governments with a portion allocated to investment grade corporate bonds concentrated in Canada.
+APEGA's investment in bonds and interest accrued thereon is primarily with federal and provincial governments, with a portion allocated to investment-grade corporate bonds concentrated in Canada.

 A portion of the assets held in the pension plan is exposed to credit risk, similar to the risks on APEGA's bond portfolio.
 In the event of loss in the pension plan, APEGA would be obligated to fund any deficiency that may arise.
-The investment fund invests in a mix of government and investment grade corporate bonds.
+The investment fund invests in a mix of government and investment-grade corporate bonds.